The

 open.
 With a much higher amount of feedback, the

-bit narrow and the filter may tend to "ring" or "smear"
+notches are quite a bit narrow and the filter may tend to

 - 75% feedback - Sel1 open and Sel2